How To Sell Your Van Online: A Complete Guide

 We’d only recommend spending time creating an advert if it’s free.

-I think it’s in our nature; we hate salespeople; probably for good reason.
+I think it’s in our nature; a lot of people don’t like van dealers, sometimes for good reason.

 If you are looking to purchase a new van, there’s a good chance the dealer will offer a part-exchange.
 Typically, this is about the worst deal you’ll get.